Descanonge/xarray-histogram/README.md

 ## Quick examples

-Three functions similar as Numpy are provided (histogram, histogram2d, and historamdd).
+Three functions are provided (histogram, histogram2d, and historamdd), similar to those from Numpy:
 ``` python
 import xarray_histogram as xh
 hist = xh.histogram(data, bins=100, range=(0, 10))
 ```

 Bins can be specified directly via Boost [axes](https://boost-histogram.readthedocs.io/en/latest/user-guide/axes.html) for a finer control.
-The equivalent would be:
+The equivalent of the example above would be:
 ``` python
 import boost_histogram.axis as bha
 hist = xh.histogram(data, bins=[bha.Regular(100, 0., 10.)])